Want to watch the Oscars 2023 red carpet? Here's how.

 How can I watch the Oscars if I don’t have cable?

-If you don’t have cable or satellite, you can watch the Oscars on streaming providers such as Hulu plus Live TV, YouTube TV, Sling TV, Fubo TV and DirecTV Stream.
+If you don’t have cable or satellite, you can watch the Oscars on streaming providers such as YouTube TV, Hulu plus Live TV, Sling TV, Fubo TV and DirecTV Stream.

 You can find out more about them on our guide on how to watch the Oscars.